 The award is a reflection of efforts across various Johns Hopkins Human Resources offices, as well as initiatives from both the university and the hospital and health system, all striving to make Johns Hopkins a supportive place to work and grow.
 Key programs that contributed to the award include:

 Lunchtime workshops on aging adults, financial health and money management, parenting, and health and wellbeing

 Discounts to amusement parks, arts and culture, sports and fitness, and education

 Ian Reynolds, Director of WorkLife and Community Programs, says “We understand the critical role work-life programs and services can play in recruiting and retaining world-class faculty and staff.
-We are honored by this award because it demonstrates our commitment to the overall wellbeing of our employees.”
-Michael Klag, Dean of Bloomberg School of Public Health, states, “It affirms what we all know—Hopkins is a great place to work!”
+We are honored by this award because it demonstrates our commitment to the overall well-being of our employees.”

 Thanks to Ian Reynolds for coordinating the application process.